-Funeral services for American presidents Woodrow Wilson, Dwight Eisenhower and recently Ronald Reagan were held in the The National Cathedral.
-It was also the location of the last sunday sermon by Martin Luther King, Jr. before his assassination in 1968.
+Funeral services for American presidents Woodrow Wilson, Dwight Eisenhower and more recently Ronald Reagan were held in the National Cathedral.
+It was also the location of the last Sunday sermon by Martin Luther King, Jr. before his assassination in 1968.

 The National Cathedral is located on Mount St. Alban at Massachusetts and Wisconsin Avenues.
 It can be visited daily and tours are available.
 Check out the cathedral’s website for exact visiting and tour hours.